 #5.
 Headset Storage

 If you’re using an over-the-head headphone style communication set for gaming, then storing it near the system is almost mandatory so you’re not desperately searching for it.
+This is easily one of the best gamer life hacks out there.
 You could purchase hooks that stand next to the television or just toss the headphones next to the gaming system on the shelf, but that can mess up the cords.
 The solution?
 A residue-free heavy duty hook that can affix to the side or back of your television.

 What life hacks have you figured out that help you enjoy your gaming on the cheap?
 Share your ideas below!